Thursday, August 25, 2016

 HANDS OF STONE: A LATINO HERO HAS RISEN

-By José Alberto Hermosillo
+By Jose Alberto Hermosillo

-Inside the Madison Square Garden in New York, in a 66-second fight, Roberto Duran, played by Venezuelan actor Edgar Ramirez (“Libertador,” “Carlos,” “Joy”), knocks out his opponent.
+From the outset, the film plunges into the world of boxing with intensity.
+Inside Madison Square Garden in New York, during a 66-second fight, Roberto Duran, played by Venezuelan actor Edgar Ramirez (“Libertador,” “Carlos,” “Joy”), knocks out his opponent.

-Arcel could never forget Duran’s punching power.
+Arcel will never forget Duran’s punching power.

-The Venezuelan filmmaker wanted to tell the story of a Latino hero but had to wait for all the elements to fall into place.
+Roberto Duran, along with Muhammad Ali, Mike Tyson, and Julio Cesar Chavez, is considered one of the greatest boxers in history.
+It took director Jonathan Jakubowicz (“Secuestro Express”) seven years to bring his vision to the big screen.
+The Venezuelan filmmaker wanted to tell the story of a Latino hero, but had to wait for all the pieces to fall into place.

 Director Jonathan Jakubowicz, photo by Jose Alberto Hermosillo, Copyrights @ Festival in LA 2016